skielo/CityTimer/README.md

 	- Bot that receives a place name and response with the current date time at this location.
 	- Azure Service Bus (every time the bot receives a location puts a message in the service bus to trigger a NodeJs Azure Functions
 	- NodeJs Azure function to store the request received by the bot in Firebase.
+	- Use the new implementation of AngularFire 3.2.0 - Storage

 RoadMap: